 How to appeal

-If you are not satisfied with our response, you have the right to appeal within six months of the date we responded to your complaint.
+If you are not satisfied with our response, you have the right to appeal within one calendar month of the date we responded to your complaint.

-You should write to us again following the same relevant procedure as before.
-You must mention that your complaint relates to a previous case and provide your case number.
+You should write to us again following the same procedure (outlined in step two).
+You must state that your complaint relates to a previous case and provide your reference number.

-We will aim to respond to you using the same review timescales and process as the standard complaints process above.
+We will aim to respond to your appeal within 20 working days using the same process as the standard complaints process.

 If you are still not satisfied with the decision, you can refer your complaint to the Parliamentary and Health Service Ombudsman via an MP.